varadamurthi/IPL-Match-prediction/README.md

 I have considered the **IPL match results** from 2008 to 2020.

-We are webscraping data from the framous cricket website named ESPN cricinfo and save the data into a csv file.
+I am webscraping data from the framous cricket website named ESPN cricinfo and write the data into a csv file.

 <img src="https://i.ibb.co/bQP2zfN/espncricinfo-logo-full.png" alt="espncricinfo-logo-full" border="0" />